Estate Planning Lawyer Roseville California

 Fortunately, durable powers of attorney and advance health care directives allow you to delegate life’s most important decisions to people you trust and can remove much of the uncertainty that arises during those difficult times.
 A durable power of attorney – which endures even after you become incapacitated – allows you to name a trusted individual to pay bills, handle your finances, and make health decisions on your behalf.
 An advance directive permits you to state your wishes regarding life support and other types of health care in the event you become terminally ill or permanently unconscious.
 You can also appoint a trustworthy person to oversee your healthcare-related wishes in a final illness.

-At Yee Law Group, PC LLP, we bring clarity and peace of mind to the often-confusing area of estate planning.
+At Yee Law Group Inc. LLP, we bring clarity and peace of mind to the often-confusing area of estate planning.
 Dr. Meyer and our entire team will work closely with you to protect your interests, your family, and your life’s work.
 For the experience and sound advice that is needed from an estate planning lawyer, Roseville residents should hire us for responsive, accessible, and plainspoken counsel.
 Contact an Estate Planning Lawyer Roseville CA Residents Trust

 5 Common Questions About Powers of Attorney